drprawedha/drprawedha.github.io/README.md

 # Hello,

-Hi, my name is Dhantel Rhesa Prawedha and this is my GitHub Page.
+My name is Dhantel Rhesa Prawedha and this is my GitHub Page.

 ## About Me